-Industrial Welding WLD 120
+WLD 120 Industrial Welding

 This course is designed to provide the necessary welding skills required for industrial maintenance, industrial machinists, mechatronics and other individuals employed in the field of advanced manufacturing.
 Students will learn the theory and operation of welding equipment, related safety issues, metallurgy and related metal properties.
-2 lecture hours, 2 lab hours safety emphasized.
+2 lecture hours, 2 lab hours

+WLD 155 Basic Welding

+Prerequisite: Appropriate JWCC math placement test score

+The setting up and use of arc welding and oxyacetylene welding equipment, with safety emphasized.
 Basic techniques such as striking an arc, lighting torch equipment, acetylene cutting, heat measurement and rod movement are practiced.
 1 lecture hour, 4 lab hours.

-WLD 155 Basic Welding Lab

-Prerequisite: Appropriate JWCC math placement test score The setting up and use of arc welding and oxyacetylene welding equipment, with